China's Hanergy undone in a few minutes of frantic trading

 As the price tumbled, the difference between what buyers were willing to pay and what sellers were asking, known as the spread, widened.
 The large spread indicated the sudden lack of liquidity and the risk of holding the stock.

-“Someone was desperate to get out,” said the hedge fund trader, who was not authorised to speak publicly on the matter.
+“Someone was desperate to get out,” said the hedge fund trader, who was not authorized to speak publicly on the matter.

 With the stock sinking, Hanergy requested a trading halt “pending release of an announcement containing inside information”.